2022 Serbian local elections: Knjaževac

 In Knjaževac, the local City Election Commission confirmed the SNS ballot list on 16 February, while the SPS list was confirmed on 19 February.
-The NADA ballot list was confirmed on 1 March, while the US coalition and SRS ballot lists were confirmed a day later.
+The NADA ballot list was confirmed on 1 March, while the UZPS coalition and SRS ballot lists were confirmed a day later.
 The Dveri–POKS coalition submitted its ballot on 3 March, and it was confirmed by the City Election Commission on the same day.
 The City Election Commission also confirmed ballot lists that were submitted by the Serbian People's Party (SNP) and JS.

 In the municipality of Knjaževac, there were 23,638 eligible citizens that were able to vote in the local election.
 The local City Election Commission reported that the turnout was 63%.
-The Serbian Progressive Party won 27 seats and followed by them, the Socialist Party of Serbia won 6 seats, the United Serbia coalition won 4 seats, the Dveri–POKS coalition won two seats, and the National Democratic Alternative won one seat.
+The Serbian Progressive Party won 27 seats and followed by them, the Socialist Party of Serbia won 6 seats, the United for the Victory of Serbia coalition won 4 seats, the Dveri–POKS coalition won two seats, and the National Democratic Alternative won one seat.

 Kula

+Kula's regular municipal elections were scheduled for December 2022.
+Incumbent mayor Damjan Miljanić of the Serbian Progressive Party resigned in January 2022 in order to harmonize them with Serbia's parliamentary vote and the other municipal elections.
+He was appointed afterward as leader of a provisional authority.

 SNS submitted its list on 16 February.
-SPS and "List of the Serb Community" submitted their list shortly after.
-A coalition list made up of DJB, NS, and RS was formed, and its ballot list was confirmed by 14 March, including SRS and a civic group named "Citizens of Kula and Our City".
-Zlatko Ostojić, the leader of the civic group "Citizens of Kula and Our City", had claimed that two ballot lists were submitted in an illegal way, and that bribery took place during the collection of signatures.
+SPS and Community of Serbs submitted their list shortly after.
+A coalition list made up of DJB, NS, and RS was formed, and its ballot list was confirmed by 14 March, including SRS and a civic group named "Residents of Kula and Our City".
+Zlatko Ostojić, the leader of the civic group "Residents of Kula and Our City", had claimed that two ballot lists were submitted in an illegal way, and that bribery took place during the collection of signatures.

 In the municipality of Kula, there were 34,198 eligible citizens that were able to vote in the local election.
 The local City Election Commission reported that the turnout was 65%.
-The Serbian Progressive Party won 21 seats and followed by them, the Critical Mass – for the Victory and Citizens of Kula and Our City each won five seats, List of the Serb Community and Socialist Party of Serbia have each won three seats, and the coalition led by the People's Party won two seats.
+The Serbian Progressive Party won 21 seats and followed by them, Critical Mass–For Victory and Residents of Kula and Our City each won five seats, Community of Serbs and Socialist Party of Serbia have each won three seats, and the coalition led by the People's Party won two seats.

+Damjan Miljanić was chosen for another term as mayor after the election.